Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

         runtime<ratio>(k_sumdiff) = 1.0;
 ```

 The runtime ratio is a value > 0.0 and <= 1.0 used by the tools to determine whether it can fit more than one kernel into an AIE tile.
-It is obtained as the actual number of cycles used for computation divided by the total number of cycles available for a computation.
-A value of 1.0 implies that no other kernels will be placed on that tile.
+It is the actual number of cycles used for computation divided by the total number of cycles available for a computation.
+A value of 1.0 implies that no other kernels are placed on that tile.

 ```C++
         // note that this system uses the VCK190 evaluation board as a platform